epam/OSCI/CONTRIBUTING.md

 ## Discussion

-If you've run into behavior in Mypy you don't understand, or you're having trouble working out a good way to apply it to your code, or you've found a bug or would like a feature it doesn't have, we want to hear from you!
+If you've run into behavior in OSCI you don't understand, or you're having trouble working out a good way to apply it to your code, or you've found a bug or would like a feature it doesn't have, we want to hear from you!